Alcohol and College – Who is in control?

 Alcohol – The celebrated drug

-Okay we can see how you might feel that we are taking a stab at alcohol and think that the world should be rid of it completely.
+Okay, we can see how you might feel that we are taking a stab at alcohol and think that the world should be rid of it completely.
 Well, we are not.
 Not everyone who drinks is a bad person, not every single person who has a drink is a criminal waiting to commit a crime.
-What is simply being stated in here is that there I often a thought process which says “heroin and cocaine users are terrible criminals, but yay for alcohol use (and abuse)” Not necessarily by you, but in a bigger sense, through advertising.
+What is simply being stated here is that there is often a thought process that says “heroin and cocaine users are terrible criminals, but yay for alcohol use (and abuse)” Not necessarily by you, but in a bigger sense, through advertising.

-Did you know that alcohol advertising expenditure increased from around R550 million per year between 1997 and 2003, to more than R1.7 billion in 2011 and 2012 and that the government spends over R263-billion annually on alcohol-related harms, such as poor health, domestic or interpersonal violence, and road accidents.3
+Did you know that alcohol advertising expenditure increased from around R550 million per year between 1997 and 2003 to more than R1.7 billion in 2011 and 2012 and that the government spends over R263-billion annually on alcohol-related harms, such as poor health, domestic or interpersonal violence, and road accidents.

 But alcohol means fun, right?